siptrunk/GDAX-Trading-Bot/README.md

 # GDAX Trading Bot

-This program is an automated trading system that can autonomously trade the LTC-BTC and ETH-BTC pairs in the Coinbase Pro exchange.
+This program is an automated trading system that can autonomously trade the LTC / BTC and ETH / BTC pairs in the Coinbase Pro exchange.

 Keep in mind that trading is a risky activity that can involve a loss of money.
 You should only invest the amount you can afford to lose.

 ## Trading strategy

 The trading strategy consists of issuing a large number of low value orders.
-The program continuously monitors the price of the coins and issues a limit buy order when the price begins to rise above the weighted average of the previous prices.
+The program continuously monitors the price of each coin and issues a market buy order when the price begins to rise above the weighted average of the previous prices.
 Once the buy order is filled, the program issues a limit sell order at a higher price.

 ### The seed